abideen11/craftchamp-project/README.md

 -Run server: $npm start

-Probably get a message reading, "Would you like to run the app on another port instead", enter y to run another port
+Probably get a message reading, "Would you like to run the app on another port instead", enter y to run on another port